 Drug fever is most commonly caused by amphotericin, cephalosporins, penicillins, phenytoin, procainamide, and quinidine (also cimetidine, carbamazepine, hydralazine, rifampin, streptokinase, and vancomycin to a lesser extent).
-Onset from a few yours to a few weeks.
+Onset from a few hours to a few weeks.
 Rigors occur in 53%, with hypotension in 20% (can mimic severe illness).
 Also, myalgias, leukocytosis, eosinophilia, and rash, occur only ~ 20% each [Ann Intern Med 106: 728, 1987].
 Diagnosis drug fever by excluding everything else, then d/c as many as possible and replace those necessary.

 Acalculous cholecystitis is a serious disorder that occurs in up to 1.5% of ICU patients [J Intens Care Med 9: 235, 1994], particularly post-op, trauma, or on parenteral nutrition.
 Causes fever and RUQ pain, attempt to diagnose with U/S. Gallbladder may perforate within 48 hours to treat quickly with cholecystectomy.